Bipartite causal inference with interference, time series data, and a random network: Bipartite interference with time series observational data and a random network

-Statements like the exposure unconfoundedness in \cref{prop:as_if_randomized} have been evoked as assumptions in previous work on bipartite interference \citep{Zigler2020,Doudchenko2020}.
-However, here, exposure unconfoundedness is established while acknowledging that, in a bipartite interference context, the exposure experienced by an outcome unit is governed by mechanisms operating at the treatment and network levels.
-This has crucial implications for practice.
-Assumptions \ref{ass:indep1} and \ref{ass:random_graph} yield fruitful and practical insights for identifying confounders that exist in the treatment-outcome or network-outcome relationships.
+Below, we establish that \cref{ass:indep} implies that the recent and carryover exposure that the outcome unit receives from the interventional units' treatment through the bipartite network is unconfounded.
+(The proof is in Supplement B.) \begin{proposition}{(Exposure unconfoundedness).} If \cref{ass:indep} holds, then the outcome unit's most recent and carryover exposure is independent of the potential outcomes $\mathcal{Y}_{t}(\cdot)$ conditional on the temporal trend at time $t$, $f(t)$, and covariate information, i.e., $P({E}_{t}, R_t \mid \mathcal{Y}_{t}(\cdot),f(t), \overline{\bm X}_{t, S}, \bm X_0) =P(E_{t}, R_t \mid f(t), \overline{\bm X}_{t, S}, \bm X_0)$. \end{proposition} This result holds for exposure mappings that are arbitrarily complex.
+The exposure unconfoundedness statement in \cref{prop:as_if_randomized} has been evoked as an assumption in previous work on bipartite interference in cross-sectional settings \citep{zigler2025bipartite, Doudchenko2020}.
+Here, exposure unconfoundedness is established while acknowledging that, in a bipartite interference context, the exposure experienced by an outcome unit is governed by mechanisms operating at the treatment and network levels.
+This has important implications for practice.
+Assumption~\ref{ass:indep} yields practical insights for identifying confounders that exist in the treatment-outcome or network-outcome relationships.
 This is particularly relevant in bipartite interference contexts for which we have a clear grasp of the physical or mechanistic processes driving the network structure.
-Therefore, these assumptions provide guidance that renders confounding adjustment more tangible, nuanced and actionable within the bipartite setting.
+Therefore, this assumption provides guidance that renders confounding adjustment more tangible, nuanced and actionable within the bipartite setting.